Trucking

 BOC-3 paperwork must be filed through a process agent.
 The FMCSA maintains a list of process agents who can accurately complete this filing.
 The BOC-3 paperwork assigns the process agent the authority to accept legal documents on behalf of your trucking company in each state in which you are authorized to do business.
 Process agents charge anywhere from $10 - $50 to file your BOC-3 paperwork.

-HVUT is the Heavy Vehicle Use Tax.
-The tax is assessed on all heavy vehicles that operate on public highways.
+The HVUT is assessed on all heavy vehicles that operate on public highways.
 You’ll need to fill out and submit form 2290 to the IRS to file.
-You cannot register for IRP (International Registration Plan) until you have submitted your form 2290.
-The amount you pay depends on where and how far you’ve transported cargo.
+You cannot register for an (International Registration Plan) until you have submitted your form 2290.
+The tax amount you pay depends on where and how far you’ve transported cargo.

-IFTA (International Fuel Tax Agreement) is a similar agreement between the 48 states and Canada for the purpose of collecting fuel taxes.
+Similar to the IRP, the IFTA is an agreement between the 48 states and Canada for the purpose of collecting fuel taxes.
 To remain compliant with IFTA you’ll need to file quarterly returns in your home state.
 Some states require additional permits in addition to IFTA.
-To make sure you have all your bases covered when it comes to permits, familiarize yourself with the regulations of each state you plan to operate in.
+You should, familiarize yourself with the regulations of each state you plan to operate in to make sure you're compliant when it comes to permits.

 Step 9.
 Enroll in a Drug and Alcohol Testing Program